elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

 ```
 Note: For ElkPi image version 0.6.0 and below use 115200 as baudrate.

-With a serial connection you can login and have full shell access to the board, but files need to be transferred over the network or using a USB storage device.
-It might be useful to use `tmux` (installed in the development images) as a terminal multiplexer when working in this way.
+With a serial connection you can login and have full shell access to the board, but files need to be transferred over
+ the network or using a USB storage device.
+It might be useful to use *tmux* (installed in the development images) as
+  a terminal multiplexer when working in this way.

 ## Monitoring Sushi Performance

-Given Sushi is running, to get a rough view of CPU performance, `top`, `htop` and similar Linux tools will only show you the amount of CPU used in non-RT tasks and not the real time audio processing.
+Given Sushi is running, to get a rough view of CPU performance, *top*, *htop* and similar Linux tools will only show
+ you the amount of CPU used in non-RT tasks and not the real time audio processing.
 To see the CPU usage of RT tasks, use:

 ```bash
 $ watch -n 0.5 cat /proc/xenomai/sched/stat
 ```

-For a more fine-grained analysis, you can use Sushi's gRPC api to query timing statistics of each track and plugin, or you can run Sushi with the `--timing-statistics` flag to get the results on a file.
+For a more fine-grained analysis, you can use Sushi's gRPC api to query timing statistics of each track and plugin
+, or you can run Sushi with the *--timing-statistics* flag to get the results on a file.

 ## Software Update System

 Elk uses a modified version of [swupdate](https://sbabic.github.io/swupdate/) for its update system, which has double responsibility of restoring the system after filesystem corruption, and of securely updating it.

-*Important note*: as written in the [Partition Layout section](#partition-layout), your data in the mounted root partition will be lost after an update!
-Keep anything that you want to save under `/udata`.
+*Important note*: as written in the [Partition Layout section](#partition-layout), your data in the mounted root
+ partition will be lost after an update!
+Keep anything that you want to save under */udata*.

 ### Updating over Network (WiFi / Ethernet)

   1. Make sure your board is connected to the same local network as your computer.
 If you need to setup a network, check the [relevant section](#connecting-to-your-board).
   2. Open a web browser and go to ***http://\<your Elk Pi board ip address\>:8080***
   3. You should see an Elk Audio OS update page.
-Just drag and drop the update file (`.swu`) or click in the middle to upload the file to start the update.
+Just drag and drop the update file (*.swu*) or click in the middle
+   to upload the file to start the update.
-  4. When the update is completed successfully, the page prompts a message that the board is restarting, but you need to power off the board manually from the board's terminal (e.g. `sudo poweroff`).
+  4. When the update is completed successfully, the page prompts a message that the board is restarting, but you need
+   to power off the board manually from the board's terminal (e.g. *sudo poweroff*).
   5. Turn on the board.
 You should see the updated version number on the splash logo, and the rootfs partition will be switched.

 ### Updating with an USB drive

-  1. Elk updates are shipped in form of `.swu` files that can be put on a FAT32 formatted USB pendrive and inserted at any time.
+  1. Elk updates are shipped in form of *.swu* files that can be put on a FAT32 formatted USB pendrive and inserted
+   at any time.
   2. The update starts automatically once the USB drive is inserted in any of the RPi slots and the red and green LEDs present on the ElkPi hat will blink at the same time.
   3. Once the SWupdate is completed successfully, only the Green LED will be turned on.
   4. If the SWupdate failed for any reason, then only the Red LED will be turned on.